 - Monday 14th June 2021

 Course cost: £2,500

-A discount of 10% is applied if you opt to pay the full course fee upfront, this means you pay a total of £2,250.
+A discount of 10% is applied if you pay the full course fee upfront.
+This means you pay a total of £2,250.

-A non-refundable registration fee of £250, plus 5 monthly instalments of £450 making the total payment amount £2,500.
-A direct debit will be set up to take the 5 payments of £450 on the 1st of each month following the course start date.
+This entails a non-refundable registration fee of £250 plus five monthly instalments of £450, making the total payment amount £2,500.
+A direct debit will be set up to take the five payments of £450 on the first of each month following the course start date.

 We welcome students from outside of the UK to join this specialist course.
 Depending on where you are coming from, you may require a standard visitor visa to attend this course.
 Please be aware that ICMP is a recognised accredited UK institution.
 Should you require this visa; the cost will depend on where you are travelling from.
 To check if you require a UK visa head to gov.uk.

 - Start in June 2021

 - Convenient part-time six-month course.